bstarika/Javascript-Projects/README.md

 Utilized boolean operators, such as AND &&, OR || and NOT written !.

+Created basic program with a ternary ? operator.

 Performed multiple mathematical equations, including NaN's and modulus (%), negation (-), increment/decrement (++ --) operators.

 Utilized various methods () including alert(), write(), etc.